-from any initial strategy profile $s_0 \in \mathbb{R}^{N_s}$. \end{theorem} \begin{proof} Since $\mathbf{VI}(BR) = \mathbf{zer}(F + N_{\mathcal{S}_{\mathcal{G}}})$, the proof is as in \cite[Proposition 26.16]{Bauschke2017} with $A = N_{\mathcal{S}_{\mathcal{G}}}$ and $B = F$. \end{proof} This result implies that the vGNE-seeking algorithm has linear convergence: Each strategy update decreases the distance to a vGNE solution by (at least) a constant factor.
-It also implies that convergence can be slow if $M_F/L_F^2 \ll 1$.
-In such cases, the game (or, more directly, the pseudo-gradient $F$) is said to be ill-conditioned\footnote{This is from $\kappa_F = L_F/M_F$ being the condition number of $F$.}.
-We also remark that choosing an appropriate learning rate $\eta > 0$ require full knowledge of the pseudo-gradient.
+from any initial strategy profile $s_0 \in \mathbb{R}^{N_s}$. \end{lemma} \begin{proof} Since $\mathbf{VI}(BR) = \mathbf{zer}(F + N_{\mathcal{S}_{\mathcal{G}}})$, the proof is as in \cite[Proposition 26.16]{Bauschke2017} with $A = N_{\mathcal{S}_{\mathcal{G}}}$ and $B = F$. \end{proof} A corollary to this result is that Problem \eqref{eq: vGNE_Monotone_Inclusion_Problem} has a unique solution when $\kappa_F = L_F/M_F \in (0,\infty)$.
+This constant is the \emph{condition number} of $F$, as it describes the sensitivity of this operator to changes in its arguments.
+The linear convergence of Algorithm \ref{alg: FB_vGNE-Seeking}, implying that each strategy update decreases the distance to the vGNE solution by (at least) a constant factor, can still be slow if $\kappa_F \gg 0$.
+In such cases, the game (or, more directly, the pseudo-gradient $F$) is said to be ill-conditioned.
+We also note that choosing a learning rate $\eta \in (0, 2M_F/L_F^2)$ requires full knowledge of the pseudo-gradient.
 In this work, it is assumed that the coordinator is responsible for computing and broadcasting this parameter to the players.
-Finally, note that Algorithm \ref{alg: FB_vGNE-Seeking} can be modified to include some termination criterion (e.g., to be interrupted when the updates become numerically negligible), then resulting in an $\epsilon$-vGNE, a profile for which no player can improve their objective by more than $\varepsilon > 0$ by deviating \cite{Basar1998}.